ajagow/ComputerGraphics/Lab4_MatrixTransformations/README.md

 ## Modify this section

-- How many hours did it take you to complete this lab?
+- How many hours did it take you to complete this lab? <1 hour
 - Did you collaborate with any other students/TAs/Professors?
+Noelle Wong
 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - No, just used the lecture and lab notes
 - (Optional) What was your favorite part of the lab?
+It's cool seeing it spin both directions.
 - (Optional) How would you improve the lab?

 ## Logistics